-Entlebucher Mountain dogs should be brushed two to three times each week, and more frequently during shedding seasons.
-Weekly brushing will keep her coat shiny, healthy, and free of dirt and debris.
-Depending on how often you brush your Entle, you can expect to give her a bath every four weeks.
-In general, the more often you brush your dog, the less frequently he or she will need a bath.
+Entlebucher mountain dogs should be brushed two to three times a week, and more frequently during shedding seasons.
+Weekly brushing will help keep your dog's coat shiny, healthy, and free of dirt and debris.
+Depending on how often you brush your Entle, you can expect to bathe it every four weeks.
+In general, the more often you brush your dog, the less frequently it will need a bath.

-Like all breeds, the Entlebucher can be susceptible to periodontal disease if proper dental hygiene isn't maintained.
-Daily brushing is ideal, but brushing your Entle's teeth at least once a week can offer some protection against tooth and gum disease.
+Like many breeds, the Entlebucher can be susceptible to periodontal disease if proper dental hygiene isn't maintained.
+Daily brushing is ideal, but brushing your Entle's teeth at least once a week can offer protection against tooth and gum disease.

 Common Health Problems

-Although the Entlebucher Mountain dog is generally healthy, they may be susceptible to certain health conditions.
+Although the Entlebucher mountain dog is a generally healthy breed, it may be susceptible to certain health conditions.
 There's no guarantee that your dog will (or won't) develop these or other health problems, so talk to your vet about simple steps you can take to ensure a long, happy, healthy life for your dog.

-- Canine hip dysplasia: Characterized by weakness in the hip joints, canine hip dysplasia (or CHD) is a genetic disorder that can affect all breeds.
-Look for signs like weakness, pain, or lameness when your dog is walking.
+- Canine hip dysplasia: Characterized by weakness in the hip joints, canine hip dysplasia (or CHD) is a genetic disorder that can affect all breeds of dogs.
+Look for telltale signs like weakness, pain, or lameness when your dog is walking.

 - Progressive retinal atrophy: A group of degenerative diseases that affect the retinas, progressive retinal atrophy can lead to blindness.
 It generally occurs in dogs as they age.

-- Cataracts: Like humans, cataracts can cause cloudiness in your dog's eyes, and affect his or her ability to see clearly.
-Dogs with diabetes are at a much higher risk of developing cataracts, so it's important to maintain his or her healthy weight.
+- Cataracts: Like humans, cataracts can cause cloudiness in your dog's eyes and affect their ability to see clearly.
+Dogs with diabetes are at a much higher risk of developing cataracts, so your dog must maintain a healthy weight.

 Diet and Nutrition

-Your dog's diet depends largely on its sex, age, activity levels, and metabolism.
-Because Entlebucher Mountain dogs are extremely active, it's important to feed them high-quality, high protein dog food.
-If you're not sure how much or how frequently to feed your dog, talk to your veterinarian about the right diet for him or her.
+Your dog's diet depends largely on its age, activity level, and metabolism.
+Because Entlebucher mountain dogs are extremely active, they should be fed high-quality, high-protein dog food.
+If you're not sure how much—or how frequently—to feed your dog, talk to your veterinarian about finding the right diet for their needs.

-Overfeeding—and too many treats—can lead to a whole host of health issues, like canine obesity, heart disease, or diabetes.
-It's important to follow the feeding guide provided by your favorite dog food brand, or listen to the advice given by your veterinarian.
+Overfeeding your dog or giving them too many treats can lead to a whole host of health issues, like canine obesity, heart disease, or diabetes.
+Follow the feeding guide provided by your favorite dog food brand or listen to the advice given to you by your veterinarian.